core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 # Content-Types {#content-type}

-The following Content-Type is defined:
+Based on the media-type `application/yang-data+cbor`, the following Content-Types are defined:

+For CBOR YANG documents making use of name identifiers only:

 application/yang-data+cbor; id=name:
 : This Content-Type represents a CBOR YANG document containing one or multiple data node values.
   Each data node is identified by its associated namespace qualified name as defined in {{name}}.